In this section, we explore Serve’s key architectural concepts and components. It will offer insight and overview into:

 Controller: A global actor unique to each Serve instance that manages the control plane.
 The Controller is responsible for creating, updating, and destroying other actors.
 Serve API calls like creating or getting a deployment make remote calls to the Controller.

-Router: There is one router per node.
-Each router is a Uvicorn HTTP server that accepts incoming requests, forwards them to replicas, and responds once they are completed.
+grpc_servicer_functions, then the gRPC proxy is started alongside with the HTTP proxy.
+This Actor runs a grpcio server.
+The gRPC server that accepts incoming requests, forwards them to replicas, and responds once they are completed.

-Worker Replica: Worker replicas actually execute the code in response to a request.
+Replicas: Actors that actually execute the code in response to a request.
 For example, they may contain an instantiation of an ML model.
-Each replica processes individual requests from the routers (they may be batched by the replica using
+Each replica processes individual requests from the proxy.
+The replica may batch the requests using

-When an HTTP request is sent to the router, the follow things happen:
+When an HTTP or gRPC request is sent to the corresponding HTTP or gRPC proxy, the following happens:

-For each request in a backend queue, an available replica is looked up and the request is sent to it.
-If there are no available replicas (there are more than
+For each request in a deployment’s queue, an available replica is looked up and the request is sent to it.
+If no replicas are available (that is, more than

-max_concurrent_queriesrequests outstanding), the request is left in the queue until an outstanding request is finished.
+max_concurrent_queriesrequests are outstanding at each replica), the request is left in the queue until a replica becomes available.

-Each replica maintains a queue of requests and executes one at a time, possibly
+Each replica maintains a queue of requests and executes requests one at a time, possibly

-using asyncio to process them concurrently.
-If the handler (the function for the
+asyncio to process them concurrently.
+If the handler (the deployment function or the

-handler to run; otherwise, the replica will block until the handler returns.
+handler to run.
+Otherwise, the replica blocks until the handler returns.

 Application errors like exceptions in your model evaluation code are caught and wrapped.
 A 500 status code will be returned with the traceback information.
 The replica will be able to continue to handle requests.